It4innovations/hyperqueue/docs/jobs/multinode.md

     Multi-node support is now in the experimental stage.
     The core functionality is working, but some features may be limited and quality of scheduling may vary.
-    Also auto allocation feature is not yet fully prepared for multi-node tasks.

 Multi-node tasks are tasks that spreads across multiple nodes.